Azure/TypeEdge/README.md

 </details>

 ### Proxy
-**TypeEdge**  adds functionality also for service application development (cloud side application).
-This template will create a Proxy project, useful for cloud side interaction with the TypeEdge application.
-It also leverages the interfaces as the way to create a strongly typed proxy client.
+**TypeEdge** also accelerates the service application development (cloud side application).
+The provided template will include a Proxy project, useful for cloud side interaction with the TypeEdge application.
 The code to call a direct method of a TypeEdge module from the could side is literally one line:

 ```cs
 ProxyFactory.GetModuleProxy<ISensorModule>().ResetModule(4);
 ```

 ### Solution structure
-Apparently, to reference module definition interfaces and to avoid coupling the module implementation code together, these interfaces need to be defined in a separate project that will be commonly shared across the solution, containing only the definition interfaces and the referenced types.
+Apparently, to reference the module definition interfaces and to avoid coupling the module implementation code together, these interfaces need to be defined in a separate project that will be commonly shared across the solution, containing only the definition interfaces and the referenced types.
 ![](images/solution.png)